Some links in this post may be affiliate links

 Contact with the sap may cause skin irritation or skin rash in sensitive skin therefore, always wear gloves when handling the plant.
 Keep the plant away from the reach of children and pets to avoid mishaps.

-To care for Senecio barbertonicus indoors, provide bright light with 4-6 hours of direct sunshine, average warmth of 20-260C, moderate humidity of 50-55% and moderately moist, rich, well-drained, succulents soils coupled with regular feeding during the growing season.
+To care for Barberton Groundsel indoors, provide bright light with 4-6 hours of sunshine, warmth of 20-260C, humidity of 50-55% and moderately moist, rich, well-drained, succulents soil coupled with regular feeding in the growing season.

 Senecio barbertonicus requires pruning to keep the plant neat, to discourage pest and disease infestation and encourage a bushy, compact growth.
-Repotting is only needed when the plant becomes pot-bound.
+Repotting is only needed when pot-bound.
 Keep reading for more on these growing conditions and how to achieve them.

-Do not water your Senecio barbertonicus on a schedule.
-Water Senecio barbertonicus moderately in spring and summer and allow the top 2-3 inches of soil to dry out between waterings.
-Avoid overwatering to prevent yellowing and rotting.
+Do not water on a schedule.
+Water Senecio barbertonicus moderately in spring and summer while allowing the top 2-3 inches of soil to dry out between waterings.
+Avoid overwatering to prevent rotting, drooping, yellowing and leaf loss.

-Decrease watering in fall and winter to maintain the soil barely moist but do not allow the soil to dry out completely to avoid wilting and leaf drop.
+Decrease watering in fall and winter to maintain the soil barely moist since growth is slowed at this time.
+Do not allow the soil to dry out completely for long to avoid wilting, drooping, yellowing and leaf fall.

-Ensure that the pot has a drainage hole to prevent the soil from getting soggy as it can lead to rotting and death of the plant.
+Ensure that the pot has a drainage hole and fast-draining soil to prevent waterlogging, which can lead to rotting and death of the plant.
+Discard the excess water from the saucer to prevent soil sogginess.

 Yes.
 Senecio barbertonicus grows best in bright light with 4-6 hours of morning or late afternoon sunlight.
-Keep it away from hot midday sunshine to avoid scorching the leaves.
+Keep it away from hot midday sun to avoid scorching the leaves.

 Too little light may result in yellowing and leggy growth.
-Where the natural lighting is not adequate, consider investing in a grow light to supplement it.
+Where the natural lighting is not adequate, use a grow light to supplement it.

-Regularly turn the pot to ensure that the plant receives light on all sides for a balanced growth.
+Once monthly, give the pot a quarter turn to ensure that the plant receives light on all sides, for a balanced growth.

-Senecio barbertonicus thrives in an average warmth of 20-260C.
-Keep it away from drafts as they can cause leaf drop due to sudden changes in the temperatures.
+Senecio barbertonicus thrives in a warmth of 20-260C.
+Keep it away from drafts to prevent sudden temperature changes which can cause reduced growth, wilting, drooping, yellowing and leaf drop.

-Barberton Groundsel has no need for extra humidity.
-Average humidity of 50-55% is ideal for this plant.
-Ensure that there is good air circulation to discourage fungal disease infestations.
+Barberton Groundsel has no need for extra humidity; a humidity of 50-55% is ideal for this plant.
+Ensure good air circulation to discourage fungal diseases.

-Fertilize your Barberton Groundsel with a balanced, liquid fertilizer in spring and summer.
+Fertilize Barberton Groundsel with a balanced, water-soluble fertilizer in spring and summer.
 Make sure to follow the manufacturer's instructions; the plant is not a heavy feeder so be careful when feeding.

 Do not feed in fall and winter as growth is minimal at this time and feeding at this time can cause fertilizer burn and eventual death of the plant.

 The best soil for Senecio barbertonicus is a rich, sandy soil to avoid waterlogging.
 The soil should be loose enough to allow water to drain out fast enough.
-Cactus and succulents mixes are ideal for this plant.
+A Cactus and succulents mix is ideal for this plant.

 Barberton Groundsel has a small root system so frequent repotting is not necessary.
 Repot it at the beginning of the growing season only when it becomes crowded in its current pot.